martin254/Reinforcement-Learning-Practice/README.md

 # Reinforcement-Learning-Practice
-Using the gym-anytrading environment for reinforcement learning Practice in Trading Working on improving the bot.
+Using the gym-anytrading environment for reinforcement learning Practice in Trading.

+Working on improving the bot.